WorkCafe/app/readme.md

 ### Deployments

-There is another repository with the compiled files mapped to the `workcafe.in` domain name.
+There is another repository with the compiled files for `workcafe.in` domain name.

+Follow these steps to deploy the latest version:
-Use Broccoli to make a production build.
+* Use Broccoli to make a production build.
-And overwrite the old files in the [workcafe.github.io](https://github.com/WorkCafe/workcafe.github.io) with the new ones.
+* Overwrite the old files in the [workcafe.github.io](https://github.com/WorkCafe/workcafe.github.io) with the new ones.